SQLite R: Database Operations with DBI and RSQLite

 install.packages("RSQLite")

-The DBI package provides a unified interface for database connections.
+The DBI package provides a unified interface for database connections, decoupling your R code from the specific database backend.
 This abstraction allows you to switch between different database backends (SQLite, PostgreSQL, MySQL) without changing your R code.
 The RSQLite package implements the SQLite driver that DBI uses to communicate with SQLite databases.
+Once installed, both packages load together in every session:

 Create a new SQLite database file or connect to an existing one: